zhullyb/monyhar/monyhar/docs/mac_lld.md

 ld64, the standard Mach-O linker (the executable file format on iOS and macOS), is on the other hand already fairly fast and works well, so there are fewer advantages to using LLD here.
-(Having said that, LLD is currently 4x faster at linking Chromium Framework than ld64 in symbol\_level=0 release builds, despite ld64 being already fast.
+(Having said that, LLD is currently 4x faster at linking Monyhar Framework than ld64 in symbol\_level=0 release builds, despite ld64 being already fast.
 Maybe that's due to LLD not yet doing critical things and it will get slower, but at the moment it's faster than ld64.)